These Are the 5 Best Countries for Retiring Abroad

 These places don’t require a high budget for a very high quality of life.

-Close -up of a palm tree on a beach at sunset
+Close-up of palm tree on beach at sunset

 Courtesy of Pietro Canali/age fotostock

-Whether leaving the working world is close or a few decades away, it’s never too early to put these five countries on your radar.
+Whether leaving the working world is close or a decade away, put these five countries on your radar.

 2. Portugal

-Algarve and Lisbon are among Portugal’s most attractive regions for those coming from abroad, as they have the highest proportion of foreign citizens.
-But this Indiana-size country has other places worth considering: Retirees wanting a slower pace of life may want to consider the vineyard-filled Minho region or the small town of Óbidos.
+Cities like Lisbon may be attractive for those coming from abroad, but this Indiana-size country has other places worth considering.
+Retirees wanting a slower pace of life might consider the vineyard-filled Minho region or the small town of Óbidos.
+Plus, exploring the countryside on outdoorsy adventures like road trips is easy: Portugal has more than 5,000 electric vehicle charge points.

-From centuries-old churches to the even older archaeological sites of modern Mexico’s Indigenous predecessors, there are places in Mexico City where the past is palpable.
+From centuries-old churches to archaeological sites of modern Mexico’s Indigenous predecessors, there’s plenty in Mexico for retirees to explore.

 Courtesy of Lucas Vallecillos/age fotostock

-South of the U.S. border, Mexico ranked third in the Global Retirement Index.
+South of the United States, Mexico ranked fourth in the Global Retirement Index.
 The country seems to have it all: fantastic beaches, historical sites, and arguably the best food.
 (UNESCO even has its traditional Mexican cuisine on its Intangible Cultural Heritage of Humanity list.)
-Expats sing the country’s praises: InterNations, a global community with more than 5 million members, found Mexico to be the best country for expats to live abroad based on its Expat Insider survey that crowdsourced information from more than 12,000 people.

 From Our Partners